OCA/server-tools/server_environment/README.rst

 `server_environment_files_sample` can be used as an example:

-* values common to all / most environments can be stored in the `default/` directory using the .ini file syntax
+* values common to all / most environments can be stored in the `default/` directory using the .ini file syntax;
-* each environment you need to define is stored in its own directory and can override or extend default values.
-Values associated to keys containing 'passw' are only displayed in the 'dev' environment.
+* each environment you need to define is stored in its own directory and can override or extend default values;
+* finally, you can override or extend values in the main configuration file of you instance.

+Values associated to keys
+containing 'passw' are only displayed in the 'dev' environment.

 Usage
 =====